LesleyLai/blog/contents/blog/auto_parameters/en.md

 ## Auto parameters generate templates

-In some programming languages such as [ML](<https://en.wikipedia.org/wiki/ML_(programming_language)>) or Rust, the type system can infer the exact type of a function or a lambda expression based by their definitions.
+In some programming languages such as [ML](<https://en.wikipedia.org/wiki/ML_(programming_language)>) or Rust, the type system can infer the exact type of a function or a lambda expression based on their definitions.
 Those languages also have different type annotation syntax, which makes type annotations in parameters optional.
 Thus, writing lambda expressions without parameter types in those languages is ergonomic and idiomatic.
-Once users become accustom to those langauges, they often come back to C++ with the same coding style.
+Once users become accustomed to those languages, they often come back to C++ with the same coding style.

 However, in C++, unlike in those languages, the "type inference" of parameter types is just an illusion.
 Template, overloading, and [ADL](https://en.cppreference.com/w/cpp/language/adl) (Argument-dependent lookup) all make such type inferences impossible.